blurb/yard-restful/README.markdown

 - **@restful_api** version

   Specifies the resource (controller) or object (model).
-This tag is compulsory, only **classes** and **methods** that include this in their comments are included in the API documentation.
+This tag is compulsory, only **classes** that include this in their comments are included in the API documentation.

 - **@url** url

   Specifies the URL which someone should use to access that resource.
+This tag is compulsory, only **methods** that include this in their comments are included in the API documentation

 - **@action** action

   Specifies the http action (GET, POST, PUT etc.).
+Defaults to GET

 - **@required** [type] name description